US cities and states pledge, ‘we’re still in’

 It highlights 12 opportunities across four action areas that have the greatest potential in most global cities to curb emissions.
 The four areas include decarbonising the grid, optimising energy efficiency in buildings, enabling next-generation mobility, and improving waste management.
 As no single solution can be applied to all cities, the report also includes sample road maps for six illustrative city types.

-Towards the close of the Climate Summit of Local and Regional Leaders, Arnold Schwarzenegger, former Governor of California and Founder of R20 – Regions of Climate Action, delivered a blistering speech aimed at climate deniers.
+Towards the close of the Climate Summit of Local and Regional Leaders on 12 November, Arnold Schwarzenegger, former Governor of California and Founder of R20 – Regions of Climate Action, delivered a blistering speech aimed at climate deniers.

 “A government’s number one responsibility is to protect people’s lives,” he said.
 “That’s why each and everyone of you from local and other subnational level governments, you have a responsibility to act now.
 If anyone tells you to wait, you tell them, ‘F*** you!’”